ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 Once the subscription is initiated, it must be approved.
 There are three types of subscription approvals managed by the Discovery Agent:

 * **CENTRAL_SUBSCRIPTIONS_APPROVAL_MODE=manual** (default): in this mode, nothing is done by the Discovery Agent.
-The API Manager approves the subscription manually from AMPLIFY platform.
+The API Manager approves the subscription manually from Amplify platform.
 * **CENTRAL_SUBSCRIPTIONS_APPROVAL_MODE=webhook**: this mode requires additional agent configuration (`CENTRAL_SUBSCRIPTIONS_APPROVAL_WEBHOOK_URL`) containing webhook information that is triggered on each subscription state change.
 The webhook implementation can, for instance, trigger an MS Teams card to a dedicated Teams channel where the API provider will approve the subscription and move the subscription status to the next step.
 * **CENTRAL_SUBSCRIPTIONS_APPROVAL_MODE=automatic**: in this mode, the subscription request is auto-approved without human intervention.